mvolkmann/blog/src/python/numpy.md

 {% aTargetBlank "https://numpy.org/", "NumPy" %}
 is a Python library for scientific computing.
-It is an alternative to MatLab.
+It is an alternative to MatLab for use in Python.

 NumPy is a dependency of the pandas package, so if you have installed that, you already have NumPy.